rsuffert/argos-hids/datasets/lid-ds/README.md

 # LID-DS Loader

 A pipeline for converting LID-DS syscall datasets into ML-ready HDF5 format.
 This loader processes syscall traces from LID-DS scenarios.
+All scenarios from the LID dataset are available [here](https://drive.proton.me/urls/BWKRGQK994#fCK9JKL93Sjm).

 ## Usage